 The Court of Protection1 has the power to make decisions and appoint deputies2 in respect of a person lacking capacity3 ('P') in relation to the settlement of any of P's property, whether for P's benefit or for the benefit of others4.
-If provision is made for the settlement of any property of P or the exercise of a power vested in him of appointing trustees or retiring from a trust, the court may also make as respects the property settled or the trust property such consequential vesting or other orders as the case may require
+If provision is made for the settlement of any property of P or the exercise of a power vested in him of appointing trustees or retiring from a trust, the court may also make as respects the property settled or the trust property such consequential vesting or other orders

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.